Energy Efficiency & Conservation Act

 - Prepare periodic energy consumption and energy conservation program reports

 The identified personnel will have to undergo certification, upon the availability of the DOE training modules, which then promotes them to becoming either a Certified Energy Conservation Officer (CECO) or Certified Energy Manager (CEM).
+Be sure to notify the DOE if ever there are changes in the appointment of your ECO or EM.

-- Undergo an Energy Audit once every 3 years.
+Undergo an Energy Audit once every 3 years.

-- Submit all the necessary reports.
+Submit all the necessary reports.

 These are some of the reports and documents you will need to prepare as a DE: